 We all want our cash to grow and a good savings account can help you achieve that – as well as keeping your money safe for a rainy day.

-Savings accounts are simple in many people’s minds but there are many different types, so it is important to understand the differences to ensure your cash works as hard as possible.
+Saving a small part of your paycheck every month is a fantastic way to build up a pool of cash but there are many different types of savings, so it is important to understand the differences to ensure your cash works as hard as possible.

 Easy access savings accounts

-The simplest form of vehicle is the bog-standard account where you deposit cash and withdraw it when necessary.
-Here, most providers will pay a variable interest rate.
+The simplest form of building up savings is the bog-standard account where you deposit cash and withdraw it when necessary.
+Here, most providers will pay a variable interest rate and your percentage will vary on your credit score and amount deposited.
+This can be worked out by using an online savings calculator.

 Easy access accounts are often marketed as instant access deals but you don’t always have an immediate withdrawal facility given you often first need to transfer the money to a current account, which can take up to three working days.

-Yet if the account comes with a cashcard, you may be able to withdraw when you want.
+If the account comes with a cashcard, you may be able to withdraw money when you want.

-These work in the same way except you have to give advance warning before making a withdrawal.
+These work in the same way as the standard savings account, except you have to give advance warning before making a withdrawal.
+Notice accounts are preferred by those who are wanting to save money over a longer duration and withdraw finances over the long-term.

 Fixed rate accounts